amadare42/BarotraumaMods/ItemFinderCountProj/readme.txt

 Displays item count when searching for them in Status Monitor.

+UPDATE: Thanks to Esirprus https://github.com/esirprus for the update to the mod.
+Now it works with the latest version of Barotrauma!

 IMPORTANT: Lua for Barotrauma client installation is required.
 Please consult with Lua for Barotraua mod page.
 LuaCs for Barotrauma is also required.